Warby Try-On Session with 10 Frames

 Well you already know how I feel about Chestnut Crystal, and these cuties are another classic rectangle shape.
 They’re a little straighter across the top than the Sims above, and I think they look better on me that way.
-These also come in 6 colors, and one is this cool bold magenta called Berry Crystal Fade.
+When I last checked in 10/2019, the Chestnut Crystal color is no longer available (boo….), but these do come in 6 colors, including a cool bold magenta called Berry Crystal Fade.

 How to Choose